andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 algebraically.
 The algebra in this repository details how.

 - [**SimplestExampleOfEvaluationWithAlgebraicGeometry.md**](./SimplestExampleOfEvaluationWithAlgebraicGeometry.md):
-The mathematics of algebraic evaluation is algebraic geometry.
-This is not a commonly known field.
+Becoming familiar with algebraic geometry can be difficult.
 This essay goes thru the simplest ensemble possible, the trivial ensemble of $n=1$.
 Algebraic geometry may seem like overkill for such a trivial ensemble but we hope the reader will use it as a bridge from their familiarity with evaluating binary classifiers to the unfamiliar topic